se-edu/se-book/principles/interfaceSegregationPrinciple/text.md

 <tip-box>

-Example:

-The `Payroll` class should not depend on the `AdminStaff` class because it does not use the `arrangeMeeting()` method.
+:package: The `Payroll` class should not depend on the `AdminStaff` class because it does not use the `arrangeMeeting()` method.
 Instead, it should depend on the `SalariedStaff` interface.

 ```java
 public class Payroll {